 This, along with my weekend visit to the Museum of Science and Industry, gave me a glimpse into life at the peak of the cotton and silk weaving industries in Manchester and Maccelsfield….It really is all too much to go into here…life working in a mill, Sunday school and home life for the working children, the hardships of the mill workers, the cloth, the buttons, the costumes, the magnificent looms and machinery….it was a full day which left our heads spinning.
 I know that I am leaving you hanging here with a bunch of pictures with no description, but maybe I will be able to elaborate in another blog post some time in the future.

-Ingrid and I were both slated to teach on Thursday and Friday.
+Ingrid and I were both slated to weave and braid on Thursday and Friday.
 Here’s Ingrid with Debbie Richardson, the amazing organizer of this brilliant event, on Thursday morning.
 I can see Ingrid’s enthusiasm shining in her eyes.
-I know that all her students were thrilled with her class.
+I know that all the braiders were thrilled with her.

 Thursday night was banquet night and a chance to congratulate and thank all involved with the organization of the conference before everyone started disappearing on Friday evening and Saturday.
 At the banquet it was announced that Braids 2016 will be in the hands of Robyn Spady and will be held in Seattle USA.
 It was a night for dressing up and our Japanese visitors did not disappoint!